SimNixyn/QDF-Patrol-Companion/README.md

 - `playsound`
 - `win10toast`

-**Note:** `requirements.txt` is parsed and installed automatically when you run the script.
+> The script parses your `requirements.txt` and installs missing dependencies.

 ---

 ## 🚀 How to Run

-Clone or download the repository, and run QDF Patrol Companion.py
+1. Clone this repository or download the ZIP.
+2. Run `QDF Patrol Companion.py` using Python 3.10+.
+3. The script will verify your QDF membership and then launch the rest of the system.